ahaququq/LavaChicken/README.md

 - [ ] Generate an interesting mesh

 ## What will not happen:
-- Anything on non-linux devices (it may work, but compile it yourself, it may require some work)
+- Anything on non-linux devices (it may work, but compile it yourself, it may require some work.
+Good luck!)

+---